FATAL ACCIDENT ON THE CROYDON AND WIMBLEDON RAILWAY.

 The Gun Site is one of the few remaining war relics in Mitcham and local people have been pressing for years to clear it.

 The conservators hope to replace it with a grass landscape with trees.

-Currently, in 2020, the area shows no sign of its wartime use.
+Currently, the area shows no sign of its wartime use.

 This board has no date and doesn’t mention the WW2 use of the area, however on the Conservator’s website, suggested walk no. 2, ‘Between The Tramstops’ (pdf) says: